Fatehpur Sikri

 The khanqah of Sheikh Salim Chishti existed earlier at this place.
-Akbar's son Jahangir was born in the village of Sikri to his favourite wife Mariam-uz-Zamani in 1569 and in that year Akbar began construction of a religious compound to commemorate the Sheikh who had predicted the birth.
+Akbar's son, Jahangir, was born in the village of Sikri to his favourite wife Mariam-uz-Zamani in 1569, and, in that year, Akbar began construction of a religious compound to commemorate the Sheikh who had predicted the birth.
 After Jahangir's second birthday, he began the construction of a walled city and imperial palace here.
 The city came to be known as Fatehpur Sikri, the "City of Victory", after Akbar's victorious Gujarat campaign in 1573.

 After occupying Agra in 1803, the East India Company established an administrative centre here and it remained so until 1850.
 In 1815, the Marquess of Hastings ordered the repair of monuments at Sikri.

-Fatehpur Sikri was awarded the status of UNESCO World Heritage Site in 1986.
+Because of its historical importance as the capital of the Mughal Empire and its outstanding architecture, Fatehpur Sikri was awarded the status of UNESCO World Heritage Site in 1986.

 History

 Archaeological evidence points to settlement of the region since the Painted Grey Ware period.
-According to historian Syed Ali Nadeem Rezavi, the region flourished under Sunga rule and then under Sikarwar Rajputs, who built a fortress when they controlled the area from 7th to 16th century, until the Battle of Khanwa (1527).
+According to historian Syed Ali Nadeem Rezavi, the region flourished under Sunga rule and then under the Sikarwar Rajputs, who built a fortress when they controlled the area from 7th to 16th century, until the Battle of Khanwa (1527).
 The area later came under the rule of the Delhi Sultanate and many mosques were built at the place which grew in size during the period of the Khalji dynasty.

 Basing his arguments on the excavations by the Archaeological Survey of India (ASI) in 1999–2000 at the Chabeli Tila, senior Agra journalist Bhanu Pratap Singh said the antique pieces, statues, and structures all point to a lost "culture and religious site," more than 1,000 years ago.
 "The excavations yielded a rich crop of Jain statues, hundreds of them, including the foundation stone of a temple with the date.
 The statues were a thousand years old of Bhagwan Adi Nath, Bhagwan Rishabh Nath, Bhagwan Mahavir and Jain Yakshinis," said Swarup Chandra Jain, senior leader of the Jain community.
 Historian Sugam Anand states that there is proof of habitation, temples and commercial centres even before Akbar established it as his capital.
 He states that the open space on a ridge was used by Akbar to build his capital.